3v-exe/3v-exe/README.md

 -  Im 3v, but most of you know me as bptisteg.
--  I'm a game developer focused on C, C++ I also develop websites in HTML and CSS.
+-  I'm a game developer focused on C, C++
 -  I also create bots on Discord

 ## __Here are a few main projects I have programmed and contributed to :__